-Directors and Associates must honestly and fairly respond to specific inquiries of the Corporation's independent public accounting firm, counsel, regulatory agencies, and Internal Audit Department.
+Directors and Associates must honestly and fairly respond to specific inquiries of the Corporation's independent public accounting firm, regulatory agencies, and Internal Audit Department.

-Questions about compliance with laws or regulations should be posed to the General Counsel or CRO.
+Questions about compliance with laws or regulations should be posed to the General Counsel or Chief Compliance Officer.